Will they really save you energy and money?

 If you’re looking at ENERGY STAR refrigerators because you want to save energy with your next refrigerator, you need to do more than just look for the ENERGY STAR label as you shop.
 The fact is that while an ENERGY STAR refrigerator of a given set of features and cubic foot capacity will use less than a non-ENERGY STAR refrigerator with the same features and capacity, the ENERGY STAR certification is only one variable to consider.

-Here’s a simple example: In refrigerators with a 20.5 cubic foot capacity, the most energy efficient refrigerators are rated at 407 kWh per year, which translates into roughly $41 in electricity costs per year, or roughly $615 if you assume a typical 15 year lifespan.
-The least efficient ENERGY STAR refrigerators of that same 20.5 cubic foot capacity are rated at 527 kWh per year, which is about $53 per year or $765 over a 15 year lifespan.
-And the most efficient refrigerator in that capacity that is not an ENERGY STAR refrigerator is rated at 409 kWh per year, only 2 kWh per year more than the most efficient ENERGY STAR refrigerator of similar capacity.
+Here’s a simple example: In refrigerators with a 20 to 21 cubic foot capacity, the most energy efficient refrigerators are rated at 371 kWh per year, which translates into roughly $85 in electricity costs per year, or roughly $1,280 if you assume a typical 15 year lifespan.
+The least efficient ENERGY STAR refrigerators of that same 20 to 21 cubic foot capacity are rated at 477 kWh per year, which is about $109 per year or $1,645 over a 15 year lifespan.
+Meanwhile, the most efficient non-ENERGY STAR refrigerator in a slightly smaller capacity range – 17-18 cubic feet – is 435 kWh per year – $100/year or $1,500 over its lifetime.
+So you might save more by going with a smaller non-ENERGY STAR refrigerator than the least efficient ENERGY STAR refrigerator in a larger capacity class.

 Let’s look at what contributes to this seeming contradiction.
 In a nutshell, the discrepancy exists because ENERGY STAR refrigerators are certified based on their energy consumption given a particular set of features.
 The key features are: